 Helping someone for free is also something you can do in your own home.
 For some of us, that might mean challenging yourself to do a task like the dishes every night for a week, without asking for extra allowance money.
 For others, it might mean helping your spouse do the laundry every week.
 There is probably always something you can help out with in your own home.
 Get creative!

 I did it!

-Posted 3 months ago by Brandon from Wherever
+Posted about 1 year ago by Brandon from Wherever